Should I Pressure Test My RV for Roof Leaks?

 How Can I Prevent a Water Leak in My RV?

-• Inspect the Interior Walls – Check for soft spots, discoloration, or wrinkles on the walls, especially around doors, windows, slide-outs, and vents.
-And check inside of the cabinets too.
+- Inspect the Interior Walls – Check for soft spots, discoloration, or wrinkles on the walls, especially around doors, windows, slide-outs, and vents.
+Also check inside the cabinets.

-• Look for Delamination – Delamination looks like the outside of your RV is bulging out.
+- Look for Delamination – Delamination looks like the outside of your RV is bulging out.
 This occurs when water gets between the fiberglass or aluminum and the wood underneath.
 It’s a definite sign of a water leak.
+You can see delamination on the overcab of our Class C RV below to the right of the red arrow.

 Related Questions